-The UK Food Standards Agency has issued a food alert relating to Oatly UK’s Oatly Oat Drink Whole because of the potential presence of metal pieces.
+Potential presence of metal pieces has caused the Food Standards Agency UK to issue a food alert relating to Oatly UK’s Oatly Oat Drink Whole.
 The Agency states that ‘the presence of metal makes this product unsafe to drink and presents a safety risk’.
 Otaly UK Limited has recalled the specific date coded 1 Litre batch sold in Tesco stores.
 Oat Drink Whole is a milk substitute comprising mainly of oats, water, rapeseed oil and salt.
 It is promoted for use in baking and in hot drinks such as coffee.

 How Is A Oat Drink Produced?

 In commercial oat milk or oat drinks, the production process starts with milling, followed by enzyming to break down the oat starches into smaller components.
 The bran is then separated from the oats, leaving behind the loose fibres.
 Then, if relevant other flavourings and ingredients are added, such as vitamins.
 The milk is then sterilised before being packaged.

 The presence of metal in food is not uncommon.
 In 2018, there were 4 Metal Contamination Food Alerts.
 As when processing any cereal product, there are several stages where metal contamination can enter the production process.
 These include:

 - The raw material delivered to the production plant may already be contaminated with metal.
 This metal could originate from the harvesting of the oats or from transportation;

 - Once in the plant, the production process can create metal contamination through equipment wear or failure;